convisoappsec/conviso-docs/docs/integrations/jira.md

 ## Introduction
 The [Conviso Platform](https://cta-service-cms2.hubspot.com/web-interactives/public/v1/track/redirect?encryptedPayload=AVxigLKtcWzoFbzpyImNNQsXC9S54LjJuklwM39zNd7hvSoR%2FVTX%2FXjNdqdcIIDaZwGiNwYii5hXwRR06puch8xINMyL3EXxTMuSG8Le9if9juV3u%2F%2BX%2FCKsCZN1tLpW39gGnNpiLedq%2BrrfmYxgh8G%2BTcRBEWaKasQ%3D&webInteractiveContentId=125788977029&portalId=5613826) integrates with Jira enabling the creation of issues, comments, and a Webhook for issue comments.

-This integration streamlines issue control management and vulnerability consolidation.
-When users add comments in Jira's discussion field, these messages automatically appear on the vulnerability's Security Experts tab, fostering seamless interaction between Conviso technicians and the development team responsible for corrections.
+Integrating the Conviso Platform with Jira streamlines issue control management and vulnerability consolidation.
+This integration allows for automated issue creation, comment synchronization, and establishes Webhooks for issue comments.

 ### Integration Capabilities

 This integration enhances issue control management and vulnerability consolidation between systems.
 It facilitates seamless interaction and communication between various aspects of the process.
 The integration offers the following capabilities:

 **From Jira to Conviso Platform:**

-* Automatically display comments added by users in Jira's discussion field on the vulnerability's Security Experts tab.
+* Automatically sync comments from Jira's discussion field to the vulnerability's Security Experts tab in Conviso Platform.
+This fosters interaction between Conviso technicians and the development team responsible for corrections.
-* Foster interaction by sharing information from Jira with the development team responsible for corrections in Vulnerability Management from Conviso Platform.

 **From Conviso Platform to Jira:**

-* Generates new issues in Jira based on events within Conviso Platform's Vulnerability Management System, such as identified vulnerabilities or completed security assessments.
+* Generate Jira issues for identified vulnerabilities, create linkages for better traceability, and update Jira issues based on actions within the Conviso Platform.
+This includes generating rework tasks and transitioning issues as vulnerabilities are resolved.
-* Establishes a linkage between vulnerabilities detected in Conviso Platform and their relevant issues in Jira, enhancing traceability and collaborative efforts.
-* Updates Jira issues when specific actions occur in Conviso Platform's Vulnerability Management System, such as changes in vulnerability status, assessment completions, or updates to risk levels.
 * Automatically generates rework tasks in Jira for vulnerabilities that require further attention or corrections after the initial assessment in Conviso Platform.
 * Transitions Jira issues to appropriate workflow stages when vulnerabilities are resolved or mitigated within Conviso Platform's Vulnerability Management System.